 I personally think that in advertising, context is king.
 So if you think your ad would be relevant to the audience you are advertising to, you should go for it.

 Creating an ad is the easy part.
-I personally recommend Bannersnack due to the large number of templates they have, but it really is a matter of preference.
+I personally recommend Creatopy due to the large number of customizable templates they have, but it really is a matter of preference.
 The tricky part is knowing where to target and how to approach an audience.
 You can read more about it here.

 If you spent any time in public relations, you’re probably familiar with the term “clipping files”.
 Big companies used to hire agencies to read and research newspapers, magazines or watch TV to find mentions of a company, product or an individual.